joaquin-wakin/joaquin-wakin/readme.md

 # John Joaquin A. Valdez

-**Front-End Web Developer**

-Hi!
-I am John Joaquin Valdez, 18 years old, and a Front-End Web Developer from the Philippines.
+A Front-End Developer from the Philippines.

-I am still studying right now, but I am good at the time and task management, so I am 100% confident that I can work as a Front-End Developer.

-## **Education**
+## Education History

 - **Academia De San Lorenzo, Dema-ala Inc., Philippines**